NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 Jupyter link.
 Download the sample
 [Mortgage ETL on GPU Jupyter Notebook](../demo/GCP/Mortgage-ETL.ipynb) and upload it in Jupyter.

-To get the input data of the sample notebook, we need to download the full 17 years' [Mortgage data](https://docs.rapids.ai/datasets/mortgage-data) as `mortgage_2000-2016.tgz`, uncompress and upload it to a GCS bucket.
-Above notebook has handy commands to do this step on master node.
+To get the input data of the sample notebook, please find this [instruction](https://github.com/NVIDIA/spark-rapids-examples/blob/branch-22.08/docs/get-started/xgboost-examples/dataset/mortgage.md) to download the dataset, uncompress and upload it to a GCS bucket.

 ![Dataproc Web Interfaces](../img/GCP/dataproc-service.png)